-New collaborative care models include accountable care organizations, bundled payment models, patient-centered medical homes, and the health systems rehabilitation community.
+New alternative payment models include accountable care organizations, bundled payment, patient-centered medical homes, and quality improvement models.

 Seeking Innovations in Practice

-APTA is launching Innovation 2.0, a new project that will provide funding and mentoring to innovators who are developing or participating in innovative payment and service delivery models that promote the role of physical therapy.
+APTA is conducting Innovation 2.0, a project that supports innovators who are developing or participating in new payment and service delivery models that promote the role of physical therapy in meeting the triple aim of health care reform.
+These models also respond to the shifting payment environment as reimbursement is increasingly based on quality of care and outcomes, and fee-for-service payment is phased out.

 Innovation Summit: Collaborative Care Models